 While building web apps, deploying them is one of the most essential tasks — be it is for internal QA purposes, for staging, or production environments.
 Before releasing the Flutter web app, it is required to create a release bundle and a few of the best practices to release, which are explained here in detail.

-From my experience of building and deploying Flutter web apps, I’m going to discuss the Top 5 (IMO) Ways to Deploy Flutter Web Apps.
+From my experience of building and deploying Flutter web apps, I’m going to discuss the top 5 ways (step-by-step) to deploy Flutter web apps.
 They are:

 The first way to deploy Flutter web apps is to host your Flutter web app on Firebase and here are the steps to do so-

 Step 1: Create a project on Firebase console

 Step 3: Login via CLI, execute the command firebase login

 Step 4: Choose Firebase “Hosting” for Flutter web app when asked for a feature

 Step 5: Then, Select an existing Project